 Beeple (Mike Winkelmann) started his career as a programmer.

 Beeple has been doing art for quite some time now.
 He’s created and design pieces for large companies such as Apple, Samsung, Space X, Pepsi, Adobe, Sony, Nike, and Magic Leap just to name a few.
 His work has been made into memes.
 He has a large following online and in the art community.
-What else is there to say able Beeple other than the fact that he has been doing this for well over 10 plus years.
+What else is there to say about Beeple other than the fact that he has been doing this for well over 10 plus years.

-Why Digital Art?
+Why Digital Art

 Recently, beeple has been in the news because of Christie’s first-ever major auction of a digital blockchain artwork “Everydays—The First 5000 Days” by Beeple.
 It was auctioned for a premium price of $432,500.
 That’s just insane considering that the digital art market was only a speck in the art markets eyes just a few years ago.